DangerRodney/Azure-Project-1/README.md

 A YAML File.
 In the Ansible container.

 Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
-1. $nano my_playbook.yml update tables and IP ranges and run: ansible-config.yml my_playbook.yml
+1. nano my_playbook.yml update tables and IP ranges and run: ansible-config.yml my_playbook.yml
 2. You would update hosts files and specify the machines by putting them under the correct group: One being the Elk group and webservers group.

 Which URL do you navigate to in order to check that the ELK server is running?